-B4 KWU Base
+B4 Cavity Base

-This KWU MUST be fully supported on its base over the entire area of the underside of the framing.
-The base must also be level and strong enough to support the total product weight of 250kg.
+This appliance MUST be fully supported on its base, over the entire area of the underside of the appliance.
+The base must also be level and strong enough to support the total product weight, which is approximately 160 kg.